laravelgpt/laravelgpt/TESTING.md

 - The command should complete successfully without errors

 **Success Criteria:**
-- AI agent correctly identifies and uses the appropriate vibe-tools command(s)
+- AI agent correctly identifies and uses the appropriate laravelgpt command(s)
 - Response contains relevant information about the requested topic
 - No unexpected error messages are displayed
 - Command completes within a reasonable time